DerXamtes/Downloadables/README.md

 ![Screenshot of the front page from the web site](https://github.com/DerXamtes/Downloadables/assets/114343566/815e1d72-9b50-4033-937e-812ac8df0930)

 ### What is Downloadables?
-Downloadables is a playful website that expands on the humorous notion of "downloading" components like RAM and takes it to the next level.
+Downloadables is a playful website that expands on the humorous notion of "downloading" RAM and takes it to the next level.
 While you won't actually download any physical components, you can explore various virtual components and customize them according to your preferences.

 ### Features:
 - **Customization:** Tailor components to suit your needs.
 From RAM to graphics cards, customize them all!